 Internet2 will maintain a soft bandwidth limit of 20Gbps for each 100Gbps layer 2/3 port under contract.
 Internet2 will not maintain any hard rate limiting on the edge connections and that bandwidth may be spread across the Connector’s edge ports.
 Internet2 will maintain per-Connector network statistics.
 This will be reviewed in a weekly report by staff.
 Connectors that are utilizing over 60% of their allotted TR-CPS bandwidth will be flagged in the report and discussed on a weekly staff engineering call.
 Each participant discussed will be logged with the decision for monthly review by the peering steering group.
 The peering steering group reviews will be logged with the decision.
 Internet2 will make the Connector aware that it’s usage is over 60% of its alloted TR-CPS usage.
 If Internet2 and the Connector mutually agree to a mitigation strategy, it will be logged and acted upon.

-Internet2 will endeavor to utilize the Internet2 Layer1 network to augment bandwidth between Layer3 core nodes for TR-CPS traffic.
-Internet2 may, at its discretion, utilize the Internet2 AL2S network for inter-node traffic growth.
+Internet2 will endeavor to utilize the Internet2 Layer1 network to augment bandwidth between Layer3 core nodes for TR-CPS backbone traffic.
+Internet2 may, at its discretion, utilize the Internet2 AL2S network for inter-node traffic growth for opportunistic needs.
 Internet2 will maintain statistics on aggregate backbone usage.
 Engineers will review a report on backbone usage weekly and the peering steering group will review the report monthly.
 Internet2 will log all decisions to augment backbone capacity or utilize AL2S and all new decisions will be reviewed monthly by the peering steering group.

 Peers on a common exchange point will be monitored and reviewed weekly by Internet2 staff.
 These peers will be flagged for review when they consume a more than 1.5Gbps of the common exchange interconnect transport.
 Decisions regarding these peers will be logged and reviewed monthly by the peering steering group.

+In an effort to pro-actively manage the expected demands and latent capacity of each TR-CPS subscriber, Internet2 staff will coordinate closely with the Connectors to understand their anticipated needs and traffic models.
+This information will be captured and regularly reviewed for traffic engineering optimization and peer-facing capacity modeling.

 Net+ Traffic Integration